 As Bangkok continues to swirl with rumor and panic and water continues to arrive near the city from the north, a Thai water expert, Dr Seri Suprathit, has given more details if the worst-case scenario happens and Bangkok is completely flooded.

 But, in most areas of Bangkok, and particularly in the north of the city currently under threat of being the next to flood badly (Sai Mai, Laksi, Don Mueang, Chatuchak, Bang Khen) water will get to 30-50 centimetres or a foot to 1 foot 8 inches.

-That means, if you venture into the flood water, you’ll end up wading through it up to mid-calf or knee-level, depending on your height.
-Of course, it’s not ideal, but anyone who’s lived in Thailand any length of time has already done it and survived.
+That means, if you venture into the flood water, you will end up wading through it up to mid-calf or knee-level, depending on your height.
+Of course, it is not ideal, but anyone who has lived in Thailand any length of time has already done it and survived.

-The Metropolitan Electricity Authority (MEA) also just released a statement saying they only turn electricity off in extreme flooding cases – usually at 2 meters (over 6 feet), as that’s where the power meter is.
+The Metropolitan Electricity Authority (MEA) also just released a statement saying they only turn electricity off in extreme flooding cases – usually at 2 meters (over 6 feet), as that is where the power meter is.

 Not too bad.
 Particularly as, if you are flooded, there will always be other areas of Bangkok you can get to that aren’t affected as badly.